Documentation

 host/openaiserver

-): A server that implements the OpenAI API interface and connects to Google’s Vertex AI for model inference. - cliGCP (
+): A server that implements the OpenAI API interface and connects to Google’s Vertex AI for model inference.
+Includes the modern AgentFlow web UI for interactive chat. - cliGCP (

 host/cliGCP